awsdocs/amazon-pinpoint-user-guide/doc-source/settings-sms-managing.md

 1. On the **Number settings** page, choose **Two\-way SMS**\.

 1. Enable and set up two\-way SMS messaging, if you haven't already done so\.
-For information about setting up two\-way SMS messaging, see [Using two\-way SMS messaging in Amazon Pinpoint](channels-sms-two-way.md)\.
+For information about setting up two\-way SMS messaging, see [Configuring two\-way SMS messaging in Amazon Pinpoint](channels-sms-two-way.md)\.

 1. Under **Opt\-outs**, choose **Enable self\-managed opt\-outs**\.

 ## Removing a number<a name="settings-account-sms-remove"></a>

-If you don't need a dedicated phone number for your account anymore, you can relinquish and end your lease for it\.
-When you relinquish a number, we stop charging you for it in your bill for the next calendar month\.
-You can remove a long code or toll\-free number yourself through the Amazon Pinpoint console\.
-For removing a 10DLC you'll need to file a support ticket, which you can submit following the steps below\.
+If you don't need a dedicated phone number anymore, you can remove it from your account\.
+When you remove a number, we stop charging you for it in your bill for the next calendar month\.

 **Important**
-If you relinquish a number you might not be able to get that same number back in the future\.
-Once you remove a 10DLC number you no longer have access to that number for other campaigns\.
+Removing a phone number from your account is permanent and can't be undone\.
+If you remove a phone number, you won't be able to obtain the same number again in the future\.

 **To remove a number from your account**

-1. Under **Phone number**, choose the long code, toll\-free number, or 10DLC\.
+1. Sign in to the AWS Management Console and open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.

+1. In the navigation pane, under **SMS and voice**, choose **Phone numbers**\.

+1. In the **Number settings** section, choose the phone number that you want to remove\.
+Choose **Remove phone number**\.
+**Note**
 You can only remove one number at a time\.

-1. Choose **Remove phone number**\.

-1. Enter **delete** into the confirmation box, and then choose **Confirm**\.
-A success message appears at the top of the SMS and voice page\.
+1. On the **Remove number confirmation** window, enter **delete** in the text field, and then choose **Delete**\.